Skip to main content

 • Complaint Records:2 years after resolution.

-• Inactive Accounts: Deleted or anonymized 12 months after the last activity.
+• Inactive Accounts: Deleted or anonymised 12 months after the last activity.

 We may use your Personal Information for the following purposes:

-• Service Provision: To provide and manage our services.
+• Service Provision: To provide and manage our security clearance sponsorship and advisory services.

-• Communication: To communicate with you and respond to your inquiries.
+• Communication: To communicate with you and respond to your enquiries.

-• Security: To conduct security clearance assessments and protect against fraud.
+• Security: To conduct sponsorship-related assessments, perform identity verification, and protect against fraud.

 • Improvement: To improve our Website and services based on your feedback and usage data.